-Clinical Practice Guideline-directed, comprehensive approach to the clinical management for individuals with combat-related exposure to blast and/or repetitive mild TBI who believe they are at risk for or have CTE.
+Clinical Practice Guideline-directed, comprehensive approach to the clinical management for individuals with combat-related exposure to blast repetitive mild TBI, and/or PTSD who believe they are at risk for or have CTE.

 Dementia-related Factors

 - Nine modifiable lifestyle factors account for up to 50% of all cases of dementia

 - Limited education in early life

 - hearing loss

 - Hypertension

 - Obesity

 - Smoking

 - Depression

 - Physical inactivity

 - Social isolation

 - Diabetes

 - No single risk or protective factor is dominant.